1. The Facts: What is OpenTable?

 4. Do Online Reviews Really Make a Difference to a Restaurant’s Business?

-Plain and simple, online reviews of your business matter.
+Plain and simple, the importance of online reviews cannot be overstated.
 But, how much do they really matter?
 A lot more than you think.
 In 2011, two University of California, Berkeley economists studied over 300 San Francisco restaurants and their online ratings, and found that higher online ratings are the difference between sink or swim for most restaurants.

 The Berkeley duo analyzed correlation between a restaurant’s online star ratings, and customer purchasing decisions.
 They found that just a half-star bump up in ratings on an online review platform, can make a restaurant 30 to 40% more likely to sell out during evening dinner.
 On sites that use a 5 star rating system, the difference in reservation rates and customer purchasing frequency dramatically increases when a restaurant makes that jump from a 2.74 to 2.76 rating.
 Since the majority of sites rank in half-star intervals, a 2.74 rating will be rounded down to a 2.5 star rating, while a 2.76 rating will be rounded up to a 3.0.